patrickjohncollins/patrickjohncollins.github.io/subscribe.md

+---
-Title: I find your ideas interesting and I would like to subscribe to your newsletter
+title: I find your ideas interesting and I would like to subscribe to your newsletter
-slug: subscribe
+---

 Pop your email address in the box below and you'll receive updates about new stories in your inbox every couple of days.